alssndro/sandros-sketch-plugins/README.md

 ### How do I install a plugin?

+To install all plugins, [download](https://github.com/alessndro/sketch-plugins/zipball/master) them all first, unzip the archive, and place the folder contents in the root of your Sketch Plugins directory ``~/Library/Containers/com.bohemiancoding.sketch3/Data/Library/Application Support/sketch/Plugins``

-You will need to place the library file "alessndro_library.js" in your Plugins directory first.
-All plugins rely on the functions provided by it.
+To install only a selection of plugins, you will first need to download and place the library file [alessndro_library.js](alessndro_library.js) in the root of your Sketch Plugins directory.
+This is very important as all plugins rely on the functionality provided by the library.

-Double-click the .sublimeplugin file, or alternatively, drag and drop the file onto the Sketch app icon.
+Then, download your selected plugins and double-click the file, or alternatively, drag and drop the file onto the Sketch app icon.
 This will automatically copy the plugin to your Sketch plugins folder.

+Further instructions can be found on the official [Sketch Plugin help page](http://bohemiancoding.com/sketch/support/developer/01-introduction/01.html).

 ### How do I use a plugin as a keyboard shortcut?